numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

         - so the overall effect in both cases is to just double the dot product

 - Numerical and Geometrical relationship:

-    - How does the numerical process of matching coordinates, multiplying the pairs and adding them, is related to geometrical projection:
+    - How does the numerical process of matching coordinates, multiplying the pairs and adding them, is related to geometrical projection?
-        - the answer comes from the concept of DUALITY
+    - The answer comes from the concept of DUALITY

     - Geometric operation:
         - Linear Transformations that go from 2D to 1D, are functions that take in a 2D vector and return a single number